Open Society Fellowship 2019 for International Scholars

 About the Award: The Open Society Fellowship was founded in 2008 to support individuals pursuing innovative and unconventional approaches to fundamental open society challenges.
 The fellowship funds work that will enrich public understanding of those challenges and stimulate far-reaching and probing conversations within the Open Society Foundations and in the world.
 The fellowship funds work that will enrich public understanding of those challenges and stimulate far-reaching and probing conversations within the Open Society Foundations and in the world.

-For the current application round, the Open Society Fellowship invites proposals relevant to the following propositions:
+For the current application round, applicants for the Open Society Fellowship are invited to address the following proposition:

 Offered Since: 2008